SimonEnsemble/PoreMatMod.jl/docs/src/index.md

 While developed primarily for porous crystals such as metal-organic frameworks (MOFs), `PoreMatMod.jl` can operate on any periodic atomistic system as well as discrete molecules.

-### introductory example: creating a functionalized MOF structure
+### Introductory example: creating a functionalized MOF structure

-suppose we wish to decorate the linkers of IRMOF-1 with trifluoromethyl (tfm) groups. the `PoreMatMod.jl` code below accomplishes this by (i) searching the parent IRMOF-1 structure for a phenylene query fragment and (ii) replacing each instance with a tfm-phenylene replacement fragment to give the child structure.
+Suppose we wish to decorate the linkers of IRMOF-1 with trifluoromethyl (tfm) groups.
+The `PoreMatMod.jl` code below accomplishes this by (i) searching the parent IRMOF-1 structure for a phenylene query fragment and (ii) replacing each instance with a tfm-phenylene replacement fragment to give the child structure.

 ```julia
 # read crystal structure of the parent MOF